muuscodes/crossword_crew/README.md

    ```
 5. Set Up the Database

-- Create a PostgreSQL database using the name specified in the .env file and run the following commands:
+- Create a PostgreSQL database using the name specified in the .env file and run the following commands to set up your database:

 ```sh
 CREATE TABLE users (